matthewtoast/Array2D.js/DOCUMENTATION.md

     // => [Array2D.CORNERS.BOTTOM_RIGHT]

+##### boundary

+Similar to `edge`, except for a ragged grid.
+Calculates with respect to individual row-length instead of grid width.

+##### boundaries

+Similar to `edges`, except for a ragged grid.
+Calculates with respect to individual row-length instead of grid width.

 ##### center(grid, r, c)

 Returns `true` if the cell at row-column coordinates `r`, `c` is the grid's center cell.
 Otherwise `false`.